Armed man fires shots, barricades himself inside Selma home

-A 28-year-old armed man has barricaded himself inside a Selma home after firing shots.
+SELMA, Calif.
+(KFSN) -- A 28-year-old armed man barricaded himself inside a Selma home after firing shots on Monday evening.

-Selma police and the Fresno County Sheriff's Office have been negotiating with him to surrender since 5:40 pm.

-The suspect's brother and a 12-year-old girl were inside the home when he fired shots.
+Investigators say the suspect's brother and a 12-year-old girl were inside the home when the man fired the shots.

 The suspect's brother was the one who called 911.